thingsboard/thingsboard.github.io/docs/reference/performance.md

 The results of first performance tests on the modern 4-core laptop with SSD was quite poor.
 Platform was able to process only 200 messages per second.
 The root cause and main performance bottle-neck was also on the surface.
-It appears that the processing was not 100% asynchronous and we were executing blocking API of Cassandra driver inside the [Telemetry plugin](/docs/user-guide/telemetry/) actor.
+It appears that the processing was not 100% asynchronous and we were executing blocking API call of Cassandra driver inside the [Telemetry plugin](/docs/user-guide/telemetry/) actor.
 Quick refactoring of the plugin implementation resulted in more then 10X performance improvement and we received approximately 2500 published messages per second from 1000 devices.
 We would like to recommend [this article](http://www.datastax.com/dev/blog/java-driver-async-queries) about async queries to Cassandra.

 ### Step 2.
 Connection pooling

-We have decided to move to AWS EC2 instances to be able to share both results and tests we executed and executed tests on [c4.xlarge](http://www.ec2instances.info/?selected=c4.xlarge) instance (4 vCPUs and 7.5 Gb of RAM) with Cassandra and Thingsboard services co-located.
+We have decided to move to AWS EC2 instances to be able to share both results and tests we executed.
+We start running tests on [c4.xlarge](http://www.ec2instances.info/?selected=c4.xlarge) instance (4 vCPUs and 7.5 Gb of RAM) with Cassandra and Thingsboard services co-located.

 ![image](/images/reference/performance/performance-diagram-1.png)